How to Repatriate Money from India Abroad: NRO $1M Limit Explained

 - NRE accounts allow fully free repatriation without restrictions or extra paperwork

-- NRO accounts usually work within the USD 1 million per financial year outward-remittance limit for bona fide cases
+- NRO balances and eligible assets usually work within the USD 1 million per financial year (April-March) outward-remittance limit for bona fide cases

 - Form 15CA is filed before remittance, while Form 15CB depends on the taxable-remittance path and threshold